RTEMS/rtems-docs/user/hosts/windows.rst

 We cannot use the Python executables created by the Python project (python.org) as they are built by Microsoft's C (MSC) compiler.
-Linking the MSC Python libraries with the MinGW64 executables is not easy and MSYS provided us with a simple solution so we do not support linking MSC libraries.
+Linking the MSC Python libraries with the MinGW64 executables is not easy and MSYS provides us with a simple solution so we do not support linking MSC libraries.

-MSYS2 provides two types and versions of Python executables, MinGW and MSYS and Python version 2 and 3.
+MSYS2 provides two types and two versions of Python executables, MinGW and MSYS and Python version 2 and 3.
 For Windows we need the MinGW executable so we have suitables libraries and we have to have Python version 2 because on Windows GDB only builds with Python2.